fuadsaud/ditmas/README.md

 J.A.R.V.I.S is in an early stage of development, and in constant change, thus things here may be a litle chaotic and not granted to work right.

+Tested on OSX 10.8 only; some tool smay not work on Linux environments.